 WHY GERMAN CV PHOTOS ARE NOT NECESSARY

-Answering this question is more complicated than you might think.
-When applying for jobs in Germany, it’s fairly commonplace to add a photo to your CV.
-But just because something is widely practiced doesn’t mean that it’s necessary and what’s more, doesn’t mean that it’s right.
+Should you add a photo to your German CV?
+When applying for jobs in Germany, adding a photo to your CV is pretty commonplace.
+However, just because something is widely practiced doesn’t mean that it’s necessary and what’s more, it doesn’t mean that it’s right.
+Let’s talk about why.

 BAD AND CONFLICTING ADVICE ABOUT GERMAN CV PHOTOS